microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 <a name="Exercise1"></a>
 ## Exercise 1: Create a storage account

-The [Azure Portal](https://portal.azure.com) allows you to perform basic storage operations such as creating storage accounts, creating containers, and managing access keys.
+The [Azure Portal](https://portal.azure.com) allows you to perform basic storage operations such as creating storage accounts, creating containers, uploading and downloading blobs, and managing access keys.
 In this exercise, you will use the portal to create a storage account.
 Then you'll create a pair of containers: one to store images uploaded by the user, and another to store image thumbnails generated from the uploaded images.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If you are asked to log in, do so using your Microsoft account.

-1. The first step in using Azure Storage is to create a storage account.
-To create a storage account, click **+ New** in the ribbon on the left.
+1. To create a storage account, click **+ New** in the ribbon on the left.
 Then click **Storage**, followed by **Storage account**.

     ![Creating a storage account](Images/new-storage-account.png)